lili2090/QA-Portfolio---Lisbeth-P./Test Reports /BBC.com - UI_Testing.md

 Steps to reproduce:

-a. open website
+a.
+Open the website.

-b. go to te footer of the website
+b.
+Scroll to the footer of the page.

-c. change the language
+c.
+Change the language.

-d. navegate the website
+d.
+Navigate through the website.

 **Expected Behavior**: The website should fully translate into the selected language without any sections remaining in another language.